rangelprog/GotMilked/docs/SceneManagementManual.md

 - **GameObject**: A named entity inside a scene.
 Owns a set of components and metadata.
 - **Component**: Behaviour or data attached to a `GameObject` (e.g., transform, material, light).
 - **SceneSystem**: Frame-level service that plugs into the scene lifecycle (init/update/shutdown).
 See [Section 5](#5-scene-systems-and-async-updates).
-- **SceneManager**: Singleton that owns all scenes, handles loading/unloading, and tracks the active scene.
+- **SceneManager**: Engine-owned service that manages scenes, handles loading/unloading, and tracks the active scene.
+You can instantiate it per test/tool or let `GameApp` own one for gameplay.

 ---